Urdu in Aurangabad: Early history

 the completion of the Mughal conquest in the Deccan (Golconda and Bijapur), under Aurangzeb.
 The intellectual elite of Golconda and Bijapur migrated to Aurangabad, the secondary capital during the second half of his reign.
 Aurangabad became the meeting-place, and the habitat, for the merger of north Indian and Dakhani Urdu, towards the end of the 17th century.

-In this way Augangabad, became the center of Urdu poetry and Literature in late 17th and early 18th century.
+In this way Augangabad became the centre of Urdu poetry and Literature in the late 17th and early 18th centuries.